mircea-mihail/helloWorld/README.md

   I'm simply following the "quickstart" github tutorial.

-  I'm a first year student at the University of Bucharest, Faculty of mathematics and informatics, at the Computers and Information Technology section
+  I'm a first year student at the University of Bucharest, Faculty of Mathematics and Informatics, at the Computers and Information Technology section

   Music and coding are my passions.
 I've been playing guitar